Ana Gabriel: Career

-In 1987, Ana Gabriel won third place at the OTI Festival, celebrated in Lisbon, Portugal, where she performed an orchestral version of the pop-power ballad song "Ay Amor", which later was released as a single in its album version; it climbed to the top position in Mexico, throughout Ibero-America and on the Billboard Hot Latin Tracks chart for 14 consecutive weeks.
+In 1987, Ana Gabriel won third place at the OTI Festival 1987, celebrated in Lisbon, Portugal, where she performed an orchestral version of the pop-power ballad song "¡Ay, Amor!", which later was released as a single in its album version; it climbed to the top position in Mexico, throughout Ibero-America and on the Billboard Hot Latin Tracks chart for 14 consecutive weeks.

-In 1988 Gabriel released her first album, Tierra de Nadie, followed by Pecado Original in 1989, which met with some chart success.
+In 1988, Gabriel released her third album, Pecado Original, followed by Tierra de Nadie in 1989, which met with some chart success.
 Her 1990 album Quién Como Tú made her a force within the Mexican music industry.
 Eight months later, her live album En Vivo showcased her powerful stage act and scored several hits: "Hice Bien Quererte", "Propuesta", and "Solamente una Vez".

-Throughout the 1990s Gabriel released an album almost every year.
+Throughout the 1990s, Gabriel released an album almost every year.
 A versatile singer, she showcased her talent as an interpreter of many different musical styles, from lambada to mariachi and romantic ballads to pop music.
 She also honed her skills as a songwriter and a producer, releasing Mi México, a ranchera-influenced, mariachi-backed pop album, in 1991.
 This unique blend of styles was also reflected in the songs, all written by Gabriel.
 Her lyrics described strong, active women involved in their love lives, counter to their passive, traditional depiction in older songs.
 The album also included a tribute to Mexico's most popular singer-songwriter, Juan Gabriel (no relation).

 Gabriel scored a number-one hit with the duet "Cosas del Amor" in 1991, which she sang with Vikki Carr, a Mexican-American pop singer.
 The single earned Gabriel a Lo Nuestro Award for Song of the Year in 1992.
 At the same awards ceremony, Gabriel was also named Female Artist of the Year in the Regional Mexican category and Pop Female Artist of the Year; Mi México was named Regional Mexican Album of the Year.
 In 1993, Gabriel was awarded Best Pop Female Performer at the Lo Nuestro Awards.
 The following year, she appeared as a guest artist on Plácido Domingo's Grammy-nominated album, De Mi Alma Latina.

-In 1996 she released the pop-oriented Vivencias.
+In 1996, she released the pop-oriented Vivencias.
 She followed this with the traditional ranchera album Con un Mismo Corazón in 1997, an album she wrote and produced herself.
 Of particular interest is her title-track duet with Vicente Fernández, one of the most prolific and popular ranchera singers in Mexican history.
 Burr wrote of the duet, "The beauty here lies in the melding of two great voices—Gabriel's husky sensuality and Fernandez's powerful, understated expressions—set against a 25-piece symphony."